 For those living in the United States, a vacation to Africa may seem like an impossible dream, not least because of the arduous flights required to get there.
 The vast majority of routes involve a lengthy layover in Europe or the Middle East – and if you're headed to a more remote location in the east or south of the continent, you're likely to have a second stop at an African hub like Addis Ababa or Johannesburg.

-The New York flight leaves at 11:15 and arrives at 08:05 the following day, taking almost 15 hours in total.
+South African Airways fly direct to Johannesburg (JHB) from New York (JFK).
+The daily flight leaves New York at 11:15 and arrives at 08:05 the following day, taking almost 15 hours in total.

-This article was updated and re-written in part by Jessica Macdonald on July 11th 2018.
+This article was updated and re-written in part by Jessica Macdonald on May 7th 2019.